z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Word-Embeddings/GloVe.md

 - **Performance**: Competitive with or better than Word2Vec on various tasks.
 - **Efficiency**: Training is faster for large corpora.

-## Applications

-- **Natural Language Understanding**: Improving the performance of NLP models.
-- **Text Similarity**: Measuring the similarity between texts.
-- **Downstream NLP Tasks**: Used as pre-trained embeddings for various applications.

 ## Related Topics